karma-riuk/volumectl/README.md

 # Volumectl
 A small script that bundles volume control and dunst notification.
 Intended to be used either on command line or for keyboard shortcuts.

+Here below is a demonstration of how it works when pressing the volume and mute keys.
+The behaviour of the notification is the same if the script was executed from the terminal.
 ![demo](./volumectl_demo.gif)

 ## Installation